epfl-ada/ada-2022-project-strauss/README.md

 - How toxic are the found clusters?

 ## Proposed additional datasets
-We will base the list of far-right ideology channels on the study [“Auditing Radicalization Pathways on Youtube”, made in 2020 by Ribeiro et al](https://dlab.epfl.ch/people/west/pub/HortaRibeiro-Ottoni-West-Almeida-Meira_FAT-20.pdf).
-Moreover, we will use from their [data](https://drive.google.com/drive/folders/10r7nMK0-LAIfZws_jk2IpNdsWcrm-oOg?usp=share_link):
+We will base the list of far-right ideology channels on the study [“Auditing Radicalization Pathways on Youtube”](https://dlab.epfl.ch/people/west/pub/HortaRibeiro-Ottoni-West-Almeida-Meira_FAT-20.pdf), made in 2020 by Ribeiro et al. Moreover, for the toxicity level, we will use from their [data](https://drive.google.com/drive/folders/10r7nMK0-LAIfZws_jk2IpNdsWcrm-oOg?usp=share_link):
-- The **vd folder**: datasets with a description of the videos (their `channel_id`, `uploaded date`…)
+- The **vd folder**: datasets with a description of the videos (their `channel_id`, `uploaded date`…);
 - The **cm folder**: datasets about the comments on each video ( `id`, `author`, `author_link`, `authorThumb`, `text`, `likes`, `time`, `edited`, `timestamp`, `hasReplies`).

-Youniverse dataset : youtube...
+For the clusters, the [YouNiverse dataset](https://zenodo.org/record/4650046#.Y3eNQceZO3-) will be used, especially:
+- `the youtube_comments.tsv.gz`;
+- `df_timeseries_en.tsv.gz`.

 ## Methods
 ### Toxicity
 To deal with the comments’ dataset size (20.6 Go), we can use a cluster.
 We ‘ll also keep only the strictly necessary data from it (out of all the features we’ll only keep the `text`).
 If using a cluster does not work, we can use the Monte Carlo method.

-[`Detoxify`](https://github.com/unitaryai/detoxify) is a machine learning model which rates on a scale from 0 to 1 (0 not at all, 1 very much) a comment to detect if it is toxic or not and to detect if it fits into these subcategories of toxicity: `severe_toxicity`, `obscene`, `identity_attack`, `insult`, `threat`, `sexual_explicit`.
+[`Detoxify`](https://github.com/unitaryai/detoxify) is a machine learning model which rates the toxicity of a comment on a scale from 0 to 1 (0 not at all, 1 very much).
+Furthermore,  it detects if it fits into these subcategories of toxicity: `severe_toxicity`, `obscene`, `identity_attack`, `insult`, `threat`, `sexual_explicit`.
 A comment is rated 1 in toxicity if it is a very ‘hateful, aggressive, or disrespectful that is very likely to make you leave a discussion or give up on sharing your perspective’.
 For our analysis, we will keep the toxic category and all of the subcategories as they are independently defined.
 We’ll store them in a dataframe where the first column is the name of the video and the other columns correspond to the category's score output by detoxify.

 <p align="center">
  <img src="./Figures/table_toxicity.jpg"" alt="Table toxicity" width=500"/>